A List of 10 Secluded Hiking Trails

 5995 Horseshoe Bend Rd., Troy

 Before the foliage gets too thick, take a hike on the lesser-used Stillwater Loop trail at Brukner Nature Center and look for some of the biggest white oaks around (below left).
-Right next to this trail is the Swamp Boardwalk, which will soon be covered with marsh marigolds (below right).
+Right next to this trail is the Swamp Boardwalk, which is covered with marsh marigolds and skunk cabbage in the spring (below right).
 See the trail guide HERE.

 7. Hobart Urban Nature Preserve